jpnoro2003/PyPass/README.md

 A simple local password manager written in Python.

 # Version 0.2 (3/20/2022)
-Added more Functionalities for the Master password (modifying, encryption/decryption fixes, etc) Slight GUI modifications
+- Added more Functionalities for the Master password (modifying, encryption/decryption fixes, etc)
+- Slight GUI modifications
-Master Password: 123
+- Master Password: 123
+- <b>NOT HAVING log.txt IN THE DIRECTORY WILL BREAK THE PROGRAM</b>

 # Version 0.1 (3/17/2022)
 Run the program by running main.py.
 The password is 'TEST'.
-Deleting sec.text will break the encryption.
+Deleting sec.txt will break the encryption.